 What is Topic Modeling?
-How do you use topic modeling for SEO?

-Topic modeling itself is a complex system that ranks content based not just on the keywords, but also on the context.
+Topic modeling itself is a complex system that ranks content based not just on the keywords but also on the context.

-As much as we wish we did, we don’t know exactly what Google does when they decide how and when to rank any website for a keyword.
+As much as we wish we did, we don’t know precisely what Google does when they decide how and when to rank any website for a keyword.
 Sure, we have some pretty good ideas thanks to research, trial, and error, but our agency doesn’t know exactly how it’s done.
-The truth is, no one does because Google keeps it under lock and key and if you have ever come in contact with an agency that guarantees number one ranking, it’s time to run.
+The truth is, no one does because Google keeps it under lock and key, and if you have ever come in contact with an agency that guarantees number one ranking, it’s time to run.

-Topic modeling itself is a complex system that ranks content based not just on the keywords, but also on the context.
+Topic modeling itself is a complex system that ranks content based not just on the keywords but also on the context.
 Let’s take a look at an example:

-Mark Wahlberg is one of many musicians who turned to act.
+Mark Wahlberg is one of many musicians who turned to acting.
 While most people know him for his recent appearance in Daddy’s Home 2, he was once only known for his music.
 When you search Google for Mark Wahlberg without specifying anything related to music or acting, you’ll get results that look like this: